mozilla-services/autograph/signer/gpg2/README.rst

 accepts data on the `/sign/data` interface and returns armored detached signatures like the `pgp` signer.

+**Try the `pgp` signer first since it keeps private keys in memory, which is more secure.**

-Unlike the `pgp` signer `gpg2` supports loading private keys with passphrases exported with the `unsupported and non-standard gnu-dummy S2K algorithm`_ and signing with subkeys.
-However, it does require that a gpg2 version > 2.1 be installed.
+Only use the this signer if the `pgp` signer doesn't understand your key format and you need to load private keys with passphrases exported with the `unsupported and non-standard gnu-dummy S2K algorithm`_ and sign with a subkey.
+Also prefer the `pgp` signer, since this signer 1) requires a the gpg2 binary with version >2.1, 2) writes private keys to keyrings on disk, and 3) shells out to the `gpg2` binary.

 .. _`unsupported and non-standard gnu-dummy S2K algorithm`: https://github.com/golang/go/issues/13605